The best Black Friday deals under $30 right now

 Originally published earlier.

-Discuss: Brilliant Black Friday 2019 deals under $30: Roku streamers, Fire tablets Sony speakers and more
+Discuss: Brilliant Black Friday 2019 deals under $30: Roku, Amazon Fire, Sony speakers and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.